kangaree/fullscreend/README.md

     }
 ```

-Subtle, but essential for good UI.
+Subtle, but important for good UI.

 ## Flexible Form for Reviews